-- (1) The adjustment to an insurer's SCR for the loss-absorbing capacity of deferred taxes referred to in regulation 55(1)(b) is equal to the change in the value of an insurer's deferred taxes resulting from an instantaneous loss of an amount equal to the following- - (a) the insurer's BSCR determined in accordance with regulation 53; - (b) the adjustment for the loss-absorbing capacity of technical provisions determined in accordance with regulation 56; and - (c) the capital requirement for operational risk determined in accordance with regulation 58. - (2) For the purpose of paragraph (1), and subject to paragraphs (3) to (6), deferred taxes must be valued in accordance with regulation 13. - (3) Where the loss referred to in paragraph (1) would result in an increase in an insurer's deferred tax assets, the insurer must not utilise this increase for the purpose of this adjustment unless it can demonstrate that future profits will be available in accordance regulation 13(3), taking into account the magnitude of the loss referred to in paragraph (1) and its impact on the insurer's current and future financial situation. - (4) For the purpose of paragraph (1), a decrease in the insurer's deferred tax liabilities or an increase in its deferred tax assets must result in a negative adjustment for the loss-absorbing capacity of its deferred taxes. - (5) If the calculation of the adjustment in accordance with paragraph (1) results in a positive change of an insurer's deferred taxes, the adjustment is nil. - (6) If it is necessary to allocate the loss referred to in paragraph (1) to its causes in order to calculate the adjustment for the loss-absorbing capacity of an insurer's deferred taxes, the insurer must allocate the loss to the risks that are captured by the BSCR in regulation 53(2).
+- (1) The adjustment to an insurer's SCR for the loss-absorbing capacity of deferred taxes referred to in regulation 34(1)(b) is equal to the change in the value of an insurer's deferred taxes resulting from an instantaneous loss of an amount equal to the following, - - (a) the insurer's BSCR determined under regulation 33; - (b) the adjustment for the loss-absorbing capacity of technical provisions determined under regulation 35; and - (c) the capital requirement for operational risk determined under regulation 37. - (2) For the purpose of paragraph (1), and subject to paragraphs (3) to (6), deferred taxes must be valued under regulation 13(15). - (3) Where the loss referred to in paragraph (1) would result in an increase in an insurer's deferred tax assets, the insurer must not utilise this increase for the purpose of this adjustment unless it can demonstrate that future profits will be available in accordance regulation 13(17), taking into account the magnitude of the loss referred to in paragraph (1) and its impact on the insurer's current and future financial situation. - (4) For the purpose of paragraph (1), a decrease in the insurer's deferred tax liabilities or an increase in its deferred tax assets must result in a negative adjustment for the loss-absorbing capacity of its deferred taxes. - (5) If the calculation of the adjustment under paragraph (1) results in a positive change of an insurer's deferred taxes, the adjustment is nil. - (6) If it is necessary to allocate the loss referred to in paragraph (1) to its causes in order to calculate the adjustment for the loss-absorbing capacity of an insurer's deferred taxes, the insurer must allocate the loss to the risks that are captured by the BSCR in regulation 33(2).
 The allocation must be consistent with the contribution of the specific risk to the BSCR.

-58 Operational risk capital requirement
+37 Operational risk capital requirement

-"operational risk" in relation to an insurer, is the sensitivity of the values of any or all of its assets, liabilities and financial instruments (as applicable) to the loss arising from inadequate or failed internal processes, from personnel or systems or from external events.

-(2) With reference to regulation 51, the operational risk capital requirement of the SCR consists of two elements-
+- (1) In this Regulation, - - "operational risk" in relation to an insurer, is the sensitivity of the values of any or all of its assets, liabilities and financial instruments (as applicable) to the loss arising from inadequate or failed internal processes, from personnel or systems or from external events. - (2) Under regulation 28(6)(c) the operational risk capital requirement of the SCR consists of two elements, -